 - 1. Avoid using your wood stove or fireplace when air quality is poor. - 2.
-Burn only dry, seasoned wood in your wood stove or fireplace. - 3.
+Burn only dry, seasoned wood in your woodstove or fireplace. - 3.
 Observe outdoor burning restrictions and use alternative disposal means. - 3.
-Keep your car tuned for fuel efficiency. - 4.
+Keep your car tuned-up and tires properly inflated for fuel efficiency. - 4.
 Combine your errands into just one trip. - 5.
 Walk or ride your bike on short trips. - 6.
-Take the bus or car pool at least one day a week. - 7.
+Take the bus or carpool at least one day a week. - 7.
 Use the phone to cut down on "looking and travel" time.